jstayton/jquery-marcopolo/README.markdown

       …
     ]

-Using this json, the ordered list that was created above is populated with
+Using this JSON, the ordered list that was created above is populated with
 results:

     <ol class="mp_list">